PacificBiosciences/pypeFLOW/presentation/pypeFLOW_tutorial.rst

 Task Objects V
 ==================

-A ``PythonTaskBase`` is a "callable" object, namely, it implements ``__call__`` method.
+An instance of the ``PythonTaskBase`` class is a "callable" object, namely, it implements ``__call__`` method.
 When it gets called, it will check the dependency of the input and output objects and make a decision whether to execute the wrapped function.

 .. code-block:: python